Nightcrab/nana/README.md

 --------------------------

-Nana is a game searching program for multi-agent games based on tetrominoes.
+Nana is a parallel search program for multi-agent stacking games.

 Features: